ColinFay/tuRbonegro/README.md

 # tuRbonegro
-Plays a random Turbonegro clip in your RStudio Viewer
+Plays a random Turbonegro clip in your R Viewer

 ## Install